Skip to main content

 What it shows:

-• Stacked area chart of wait events over time
+• Stacked bar chart of active sessions by wait event type over time

 • Each color represents a wait event type